hukkin/cosmospy/README.md

 ```
 One or more token transfers can be added to a transaction by calling the `add_transfer` method.

-When the transaction is fully prepared, calling `get_pushable_tx` will return a signed transaction in the form of a JSON string.
+When the transaction is fully prepared, calling `get_pushable` will return a signed transaction in the form of a JSON string.
 This can be used as request body when calling the `POST /txs` endpoint of the [Cosmos REST API](https://cosmos.network/rpc).